Vodroffsvej 10: Knud Benjamin Fick

-Knud Benjamin Fick worked as a cassier for the Royal Danish Theatre.
+Knud Benjamin Fick worked as a treasurer at the Royal Danish Theatre.
 He and his wife lived on the first floor with two of their children at the time of the 1870 census.
 Louise Seraphine Wolff (née Koch), who had become a widow in 1862, resided on the ground floor with her daughter Emilie Augusta Wolff.
 The daughter would later marry the painter Axel Helsted.